-Explains which mental health problems are included in priority groups for a Covid-19 (coronavirus) vaccine, and what to do if you have not yet been invited for a vaccination.
+Explains how to access a Covid-19 (coronavirus) vaccine, including if you may find it difficult to attend a vaccine appointment.
 Gives tips on how to prepare if you are worried about having your vaccination.

 If you're feeling worried or anxious about getting your Covid-19 vaccine, you could try some of these ideas:

 This information was last updated on 25 June 2021.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.